 Tech Talk.
 An introduction to ICs

 ICs have been the essential component of consumer electronics for decades.
 So, what exactly are they and how do they work?
-Dr Richard Price, CTO at PragmatIC, provides a technical overview of the advances in intelligent electronics and the benefits of a different approach.
+Dr Richard Price, CTO at PragmatIC, provides an overview of the advances in intelligent electronics and explains why PragmatIC stands apart from silicon, taking a different approach.

 ICs are integrated circuits: a network of electronic devices, such as logic gates, connected together based on a particular design.
 They consist of basic electronic devices like transistors, resistors, capacitors and diodes.
 Transistors rely on the properties of semiconductor materials that can switch from electrically insulating to conducting.
 This allows logic gates to be created and these are used to make decisions.

 For over 50 years, progress in the electronics industry has been guided by Moore’s law: the idea that the number of transistors in a silicon-based integrated circuit will double around every 18 months.
 However, below a certain size silicon ICs are fragile and difficult to handle effectively.
 For computers with highly complex circuitry and millions of transistors in a single IC, this limit on handling size may not be a concern, but low cost everyday items do not require complex circuits.
 For these products the handling size constraint and high costs are a big issue.